Mzwanele Manyi: Vuk'unzenzele: March 2011

 In late March 2011, Manyi told City Press that the government would launch its own newspaper, a revamped version of the existing government magazine, Vuk'uzenzele, which was currently published every two months.
 Manyi said that the GCIS would publish the newspaper monthly from April and planned to ramp up to fortnightly publication within a year.
 With plans for print-run of between 1.7 million and two million copies, Vuk'unzenzele would have the largest circulation of any newspaper in the country, would be free to all residents, and would be published in all 11 official languages.
-Edited by a GCIS official, the newspaper would, according to Manyi, solve the problem whereby government was forced to abdicate its public communication responsibilities to commercial editorial discretion.
+Edited by a GCIS official, the newspaper would, according to Manyi, solve the problem whereby the government was forced to abdicate its public communication responsibilities to commercial editorial discretion.
 Manyi said, "The media is censoring a lot of government information.
 Niyasivusa ukuba sizenzele [Xhosa for "You are rousing us to do things ourselves"]."
-Indeed, he said that Vuk'unzenzele could become a daily newspaper if the commercial media continued to "censor" the government.
+He further suggested that Vuk'unzenzele could become a daily newspaper if the commercial media continued to "censor" the government.

 Manyi's announcement drew criticism from multiple quarters.
 Corné Mulder, leader of the opposition Freedom Front Plus, accused GCIS of abusing its power and infringing on media freedom by effectively threatening to publish ANC "party-political propaganda" using public funds.
 The South African National Editors' Forum (SANEF) was highly aggrieved by Manyi's accusation of censorship, with deputy chairperson Raymond Louw challenging Manyi to provide specific examples of censored information.